1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

 ## 5.2 Configuration by Adjusting the Settings Within *BSB_lan_config.h*

 The BSB-LAN software can be configured by adjusting the settings in the file *BSB_lan_config.h*.
-For this purpose, all possible settings are listed below in the same order as in the file BSB_lan_config.h.
-It is therefore advisable to work through the settings point by point.
+All settings are listed below in the same way as they are listed and preset in the file.
+It is therefore advisable to work through the settings point by point with this manual at hand.

 *Note:
 To 'activate' or a definement you have to delete the two slashes in front of the hashtag, to 'deactivate' a definement you have to add two slashes in front of the hashtag.
 E.g.: